Podjan/ResNet2/Readme.md

    - 61-80: Average
    - 81-90: Good
    - 91-100: Very Good
-3. We create log coloumn for total_pendapatan, accommodates, bathrooms, bedrooms, beds, price, weekly_price, monthly_price, guests_included, minimum_nights, maximum_nights.
+3. We create log coloumn for accommodates, bathrooms, bedrooms, beds, price, weekly_price, monthly_price, guests_included, minimum_nights, maximum_nights.

 The result will be like this: